TheNickOfTime/handbrake-web/README.md

 ### Worker(s)

 The worker component does the heavy lifting via HandBrakeCLI.
-Jobs are sent to workers by the server, and the workers will process the provided media based on a provided HandBrake preset configuration. **The work done by the worker is very computationally expensive** - it is recommended that you **run a single worker instance per machine**, and that machine either have a high core-count CPU _or_ have GPU hardware transcoding features available to the worker.
+Jobs are sent to workers by the server, and the workers will process the provided media based on a provided HandBrake preset configuration. **The work done by the worker is very computationally expensive** - it is recommended that you **run a single worker instance per machine**, and that machine either have a high core-count CPU _or_ have GPU hardware encoding features available to the worker.

 ## Setup